chasevida/orient/README.md

 #Orient

 **Orient** is a Github label labeller.
 It's a cli tool for creating and updating Github issue label names and colours.
-Create a json list of issue labels and their respective colours and pass it along with your Github creds to **Orient** to see it do it's thin.
+Create a json list of issue labels and their respective colours and pass it along with your Github creds to **Orient** to see it do it's thing.

 **Please Note:** Your Github credentials are not stored anywhere by this tool and are only passed to Github in order to authorise calls to their api.